 - Benztropine injectable solution is available as a generic drug and a brand-name drug.
 Brand name: Cogentin.

-- Benztropine is available as an intramuscular (IM) or an intravenous (IV) injection.
-It may improve your symptoms within a few minutes of the injection.
-The injection is given by a healthcare provider.
+- Benztropine comes as an injectable solution and an oral tablet.
+The injectable solution can be given by intramuscular (IM) injection or intravenous (IV) injection.
+Both types of injection are given by a healthcare provider.

 - Impairment warning: Benztropine can cause side effects such as drowsiness or confusion.
-These side effects can make you less able to perform risky tasks such as driving a vehicle or using machines.
+These side effects can make you less able to perform risky tasks such as driving a vehicle or using heavy machinery.

 - Inability to sweat: Benztropine may keep your body from sweating, which means your body may not cool properly.
 You should take care to stay cool while using benztropine during hot weather.
 Your doctor can tell you more.

-Benztropine is a prescription drug.
-It’s available as the brand-name drug Cogentin and as a generic drug.
-Generic drugs usually cost less.
-In some cases, they may not be available in every strength or form as the brand-name version.
+Benztropine injectable solution is available as the brand-name drug Cogentin and as a generic drug.
+Generic drugs usually cost less than the brand-name version.
+In some cases, they may not be available in all strengths or forms as the brand-name drug.